Brian D. McLaren

 Grace and Brian McLaren, January 2007

 Brian D. McLaren is an author, speaker, activist, and networker among innovative Christian leaders.
-His dozen-plus books include A New Kind of Christianity, A Generous Orthodoxy, Naked Spirituality, and Why Did Jesus, Moses, the Buddha, and Mohammed Cross the Road?, and We Make the Road by Walking, and The Great Spiritual Migration.
+His dozen-plus books include A New Kind of Christianity, A Generous Orthodoxy, Naked Spirituality, Why Did Jesus, Moses, the Buddha, and Mohammed Cross the Road?, and We Make the Road by Walking, and The Great Spiritual Migration.
 He is a senior fellow with Auburn Seminary, and a board member and leader in Convergence Network and Center for Progressive Renewal.
 He and his wife, Grace, live in Florida and have four adult children and four grandchildren.
-He's an avid wildlife and outdoors enthusiast.
-His newest book, We Make the Road by Walking, is available now.

 Brian graduated from University of Maryland with degrees in English (BA, summa cum laude, 1978, and MA, magna cum laude, 1981).
 His academic interests included Medieval drama, Romantic poets, modern philosophical literature, and the novels of Walker Percy.
 In 2004, he was awarded a Doctor of Divinity Degree (honoris causa) from Carey Theological Seminary in Vancouver, BC, Canada.
 And in 2010, he was awarded a second Doctor of Divinity Degree (honoris causa) from Virginia Theological Seminary.